annleefores/nextjs13-lambda/README.md

 ### Cloning the Repository

-Clone this repository to the root of your NextJS application and remove any example files:
+Clone this repository to the root of your Next.js application and remove any example files:

 ```bash
 git clone --depth 1 https://github.com/annleefores/nextjs-lambda.git && \\